havijw/jackhaviland.com/content/posts/transit-math/index.md

 ## Box Functions

 The simplest transit model is a box function, which takes on a constant high value for out-of-transit points and a constant low value for in-transit points.
+According to this model, there are two possible states for the planet: in front of the star, and not in front of the star.
+The transition from one state to the other is instantaneous, so the light curve jumps from the high value to the low value without a smooth transition.